google/gapid/gapil/README.md

 # Graphics API Language

 The Graphics API Language is used to describe in detail the interface and required behaviour of a graphics API.
-The api files are the heart of the graphics deubugging tools.
+From these API files, much of GAPII, GAPIR and GAPIS is generated.

 ## Data types